 Curriculum Vitae.
 A curriculum vitae must be submitted from the applicant, which includes publications, presentations and awards.

 Abstract.
 An abstract of 150 words or less must be submitted from the applicant.

 Research Prospectus.
-The research prospectus should be no more than 1,500 words (about 8 double-spaced pages) in length. .
-The prospectus should include the following components: Research Problem, Significance of the Problem, Research Questions or Hypotheses.
+The research prospectus should be no more than 1,500 words (about 8 double-spaced pages) in length.
+The prospectus should include the following components: Rationale, Significance of the Problem, Research Questions or Hypotheses.
 It must contain a Methods section, including population and sample, instrumentation, data collection and analysis, and procedures; and Justification for Methods.
 Emphasis should be placed on clearly describing the research methods that will be used.
 It is important that the reviewers understand how the research questions are explicitly linked to and supported by the chosen research method(s).
 Conversely, the data analysis procedures should be linked back to the research question.

 Include a list of references to support the research prospectus (not included in the 1,500-word limit).
 Copies of relevant instruments or protocols can be appended (not included in the word limit).
-Applicants are strongly encouraged to have his/her advisor read the final proposal prior to submission.
+Applicants are strongly encouraged to have his/her adviser read the final proposal prior to submission.